Installation Issue on macOS - EPERM: operation not permitted, uv_cwd

 Description

-Installing the JavaScript dependency of the <yfiles-package>/demos/package.json fails if the terminal does not have access to the folder.
-It'll throw an exception similar to
+Installing the JavaScript dependencies of the <yfiles-package>/demos/package.json file fails if the terminal does not have access to the folder.
+An exception similar to the following will be thrown:

 Error: EPERM: operation not permitted, uv_cwd